 Our team immediately recalled the devastating Beirut port explosion in August, streets littered with shattered glass, possessions and paraphernalia strewn on the ground like trash – compounding Lebanon’s waste problem.
 We critiqued this year’s brief to be respectful of place.
 In order to be considerate, we strongly believed that we needed to be knowledgeable too.
 Thus we began the project by questioning the systems, culture, history and how would those indirectly affected resonate with this tragedy?

 Under quarantine, the sphere in which we experience space has condensed yet conflated.
 Objects that surround us suddenly have a profound influence in how we act.
-Building upon the idea of lost possessions and sustainability, our team was interested in how material transmutation of objects affect our behavior.
+Building upon the idea of lost possessions and sustainability, our team was interested in how material transmutation of objects affect our behaviour.
 What if we woke up and all our possessions were made from glass?
 Would we value them as much as our memorabilia?
 What would we be willing to discard?

 Those who have been through trauma tend to gravitate towards rituals of consistency and routine, aspects found in religion.
 Therefore, we believed that a built outcome was not the answer to grief.
 We saw an opportunity to address Lebanon’s pre-existing problems surrounding waste disposal.
 Resonating with this year’s theme of “renewal”, we sought to propose a gradually dissipating ceremony, in a domestic setting to empathize with those in grief.

-View the winning proposal here
+View the winning proposal here.

 Yes you can, you must register yourself/your team as usual.